 I miss hearing about your latest international project and arguing with you that you shouldn’t give your work away for free.
 Interestingly so, I do the same.

-Going back in time; I miss helping you edit your Ecotourism magazine and learning to create publication layouts the old fashion way with x-acto knives and lots of patience.
+Going back in time; I miss helping you edit your Ecotourism magazine and learning to create publication layouts the old fashion way with X-Acto knives and lots of patience.

 I miss you taking the kids for a walk every day and having them pick me flowers.

 There are so many things I miss dearly that I could not possibly write them all down but most of all I really miss that last conversation we started having about God doing everything for a reason.
-We never got to finish it but I know that everything did happen for a reason and although I still can’t understand it all, I am thankful that I got to call you dad for almost 30 yrs and that my children except our new baby got to be around you and have you as their Amigo from the day that they were born.
+We never got to finish it but I know that everything did happen for a reason and although I still can’t understand it all, I am thankful that I got to call you dad and that my children except our new baby got to be around you and have you as their Amigo from the day that they were born.

 Happy Father’s day Papi.
-May you enjoy your strolls in paradise alongside our heavenly father.
+May you enjoy your strolls in paradise, alongside our Heavenly Father.

-And Happy Fathers Day to all the dads that are still on this earth.
+And Happy Fathers Day to all the dads who are still on this earth.
 Whether you have small children or your kids are already grown and gone.
 May you never cease to give a word of stern direction and encouragement to your children, no matter how much you think they don’t want to hear it.